hoanganhduc/getscipapers/README.md

     ghcr.io/hoanganhduc/getscipapers:latest
 ```

 This setup saves downloaded papers and settings to your host machine.
+You can change the folder paths as needed.

 ## Optional: Integrate with IPFS